box/developer.box.com/content/pages/sign/30-request-options/10-multiple-signers.md

 browser.

-Notice in the example the institution is represented by blue in the left, and the student by green on the right, both are signers
+Notice in the example the institution is represented by blue in the left, and the student by green on the right, and both are signers.

 Neither the `approver` nor the `final copy reader` can have inputs associated with them.
 If you do this, their roles will be adjusted to `signer`:

 ![Multiple role preparation](images/sign_multi-steps-prep.png)

-Continuing the sign process:
+Continuing the signature process:

 - First the dean approves the scholarship
 - Next the institution signs the scholarship